Encoding modules

 , is an empty top-level module that is implicitly defined at the beginning of every stream.

-When resolving an unqualified macro name, readers first look for the corresponding macro definition in _
+When resolving an unqualified macro name, readers look for the corresponding macro definition in _

 .

-If it is still not found, the reader will raise an error.
+If it is not found, the reader will raise an error.

 This makes it possible to leverage macros in a lightweight way; writers do not have to first name/define a custom module to house their macros, and the macros themselves can be invoked in text without having to write out the module name.